hphilpotts/veg-app-backend/README.md

 20/02/23:
 - Looking at sign out functionality: [this article](https://medium.com/devgorilla/how-to-log-out-when-using-jwt-a8c7823e8a6) makes for an interesting read with regards to sign out on JWT and invalidating tokens on request.
 I've made the call to:
   - Reduce `expiresIn` time in `create-jwt.js` to 1 day.
-  - Handle logout in the fronend through deleting tokens from client-side storage.
+  - Handle logout in the frontend through deleting tokens from client-side storage.
   - Put a 'token blacklist' feature in **Future features to implement** for later implementation.
-My thinking here is that at this stage in the project there is not sufficent requirement for the addional step of invalidating tokesn prior to their expiry: in short, my efforts would be better spend elsewhere!
+My thinking here is that at this stage in the project there is not sufficient requirement for the additional step of invalidating tokens prior to their expiry: in short, my efforts would be better spend elsewhere!

 - Competed general formatting and cleanup across all source code.
 - Now re-testing all routes implemented so far in Postman.